suriyun-mmorpg/UnityMultiplayerARPG_AuctionHouse/README.md

 *Require [unity-rest-client](https://github.com/insthync/unity-rest-client)*

 *Require Newtonsoft.JSON, you can download the one which made for Unity from this https://github.com/jilleJr/Newtonsoft.Json-for-Unity.
-It may included with Unity 2020 or above so you might not have to download it.*
+It may included with Unity's version control package, so if you have version control package in your project, you will not to setup Newtonsoft.JSON.*

 ## How to use